 A loop hike, great for exploring local flora and fauna, surrounds Fry Creek.
 Observatory Campground, across the road, is great for stargazing.

 The site, which sits at 5,390, is forested but has plenty of open space for star gazing and other activities.
-The campground is located near the area's only restaurant and store, includes fire rings, several picnic tables, a cooking area, vaulted toilets and potable water.
-There are no showers or RV dump station.
+The campground is located near the area’s only restaurant and store, includes fire rings, several picnic tables, a cooking area, vaulted toilets, and potable water.
+There are no showers or RV dump stations.

 For information on other large group campsites, visit our guide to group campsites near Los Angeles and San Diego.

-Several other trails have trailheas at the pond parking lot, including Thunder Spring Trail and Cedar Trail/Scott's Cabing Trail and Weir Trail, which splits off from the nature trail.
+Several other trails have trailheads at the pond parking lot, including Thunder Spring Trail and Cedar Trail/Scott’s Cabin Trail and Weir Trail, which splits off from the nature trail.